Safeguards to supplement transfer tools

 If the safeguards included in the basis for transfer are not sufficient as such, they can be supplemented in certain cases with technical, organisational or agreement-based additional safeguards.
 It may not be possible to implement sufficient supplementary safeguards in all cases.
 In that case, the transfer of data to a third country cannot be started, or the transfer of data must be stopped.

 The European Data Protection Board has published recommendations that help controllers and processors of personal data assess the need for appropriate supplementary safeguards and choose the safeguards suitable for the situation.

-- Recommendations 01/2020 on measures that supplement transfer tools to ensure compliance with the EU level of protection of personal data (pdf) (The recommendations are immediately applicable, even though the final version after the public hearings has not been confirmed yet)
+- Recommendations 01/2020 on measures that supplement transfer tools to ensure compliance with the EU level of protection of personal data (pdf)

 - Recommendations 02/2020 on the European Essential Guarantees for surveillance measures (pdf)

 The Schrems II judgment specified the requirements for data transfers